-- release of the information would cause competitive detriment to an entity
+- release of the information would cause competitive detriment to an entity;

 - the information is not and should not be in the public domain as it could prejudice the national interest; or

 - another law of the Commonwealth, a state or a territory requires information not to be disclosed.

 Intelligence, security and listed law enforcement agencies

-paragraph 105D(3)(a) of the PGPA Act may seek an exemption from the corporate planning requirements.
+- Intelligence, security and listed law enforcement agencies covered by the PGPA Act may seek an exemption from the corporate planning requirements.
 The Minister for Finance may, by written instrument, modify requirements of the Act for an intelligence, security or listed law enforcement agency in relation to preparing and publishing a corporate plan under section 35 of the PGPA Act.
 The responsible Minister needs to write to the Minister for Finance seeking such a modification.